fernagomez00/Group8Project/README.md

 ## Overview of the project:
 > Object-Oriented Enterprise Application: Bank

-- Software for bank transactions.
+- Software for bank transactions given different user types.
 - Enables tellers to preform in-branch and web-based electronic services, and customers to perform web-based electronic services.
 - Tellers can deposit, withdraw, and transfer funds, check account information (balances,...), and open/close accounts.
 - Customers can view account information (balances,...), and move funds electronically.